ryujiuozumi/ryujiuozumi.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Kyoto University Hospital.
+I am an Assistant Professor at Kyoto University.
 I am a Visiting Scholar at Stanford University.
 I do both original statistical research and applied research.

 ## Research interests